 Being a climber means you’ve overcome many hurdles.
 They are typically physical hurdles but often mental as well.
 The fear of falling, also known as ‘basiphobia,’ is one such hurdle and not uncommon in the climbing community.
-We wrote this article to help you overcome fear of falling.

 No one method will work the same for everyone.
 Don’t expect a perfect and instantaneous cure as those rarely (if ever) exist.
 It all likelihood, recovery will happen slowly but steadily.
 In other words, think of it as another training goal.
 One for your mind rather than your body.